Gaddang people: Class and economy

 Interviews in the mid-20th century identified a pair of Gaddang hereditary social classes: kammeranan and aripan.
 These terms have long fallen into disuse, but comparing old parish records with landholdings in desirable locations in Bagabag, Bayombobg, and Solano indicates that some real effects of class distinctions remain active.
 The writer's Gaddang correspondents inform him that aripan is similar in meaning to the Tagalog word alipin ("slave" or "serf"); Edilberto K. Tiempo addressed issues surrounding the aripan heritage in his 1962 short story To Be Free.

 During the first decades of the American occupation, a major effort to eradicate slavery terminated the widespread practice of purchasing Igorot and other uplands children and youths for household and farm labor.
 Many of the individuals so acquired were accepted as members of the owner-families (although often with lesser status) among all the Cagayan Valley peoples.
-Present-day Gaddang do not continue to regularly import highland people as a dependent-class as they did until a generation ago.
-There still remains the strong tradition of bringing any unfortunate relatives into a household, which frequently includes a reciprocal geas on beneficiaries to "earn their keep".
+Present-day Gaddang do not continue to import highland people as a dependent-class, which was the case until late last century.
+But the strong tradition of bringing any unfortunate relatives into a household remains, which frequently includes a reciprocal obligation for the beneficiaries to "earn their keep".

 There does not seem to have been a Cagayan Valley analogue of the wealthy Central Luzon landowner class until the agricultural expansion of the very late nineteenth century; most of those wealthy Filipinos were of Ilokano or Chinese ancestry.

 Records over the last two centuries do show many Gaddang names as land and business owners, as well as in positions of civic leadership.
 The Catholic church also offered career opportunities.
 Gaddang residents of Bayombong, Siudad ng Santiago, and Bagabag enthusiastically availed themselves of the expanded education opportunities available since the early 20th century (initially in Manila, but more recently in Northern Luzon), producing a number of doctors, lawyers, teachers, engineers, and other professionals by the mid-1930s.
 A number also enlisted in the U.S. military service as a career (the U.S. Army Philippine Scouts being considered far superior to the Philippine Army).

 Status of women and minor children

 Lowlands Gaddang women regularly own and inherit property, they run businesses, pursue educational attainment, and often serve in public elected leadership roles.
 Well-known and celebrated writer Edith Lopez Tiempo was born in Bayombong of Gaddang descent.

-As mentioned above, there appear to be no prevailing rules of exogamy or endogamy which affect women's status or treatment.
+There appear to be no prevailing rules of exogamy or endogamy which affect women's status or treatment.
 Both men and women acquire status by marriage, but there are acceptable pathways to prestige for single women in the Church, government, and business.

+Among the Baliwon of Paracelis, ceremonial wedding customs - which include pisil (a gathering of relatives at the home of the prospective spouse) and diket (a gift brought by the visiting partner with traditional items including cookware, cloth, carvings to represent Nanolay, money and beads) - are performed reciprocally by each partner.
+This strongly indicates both partners have equal status in this traditional society.